 Clark, Luke (Gambling, Problem Gambling, Addiction, Decision-Making, Reward, Cognitive Neuroscience, Cognitive and neurobiological mechanisms involved in gambling behaviour and disordered gambling)

-De Longis, Anita (Health psychology, stress, coping, social support, couples, marriage, families, chronic illness)
+De Longis, Anita (Social Determinants of Health, Health psychology, stress, coping, social support, couples, marriage, families, chronic illness)

 Dunn, Elizabeth (Happiness, money and spending decisions, self-knowledge)